Financial Barriers and the Pursuit of Net Zero Emissions

 Increasing the accessibility of energy efficient housing solutions impacts us all, from our ability to reduce greenhouse gas emissions as a country, to individual savings on monthly basis for costs associated with the consumption of fossil fuels.

-By making funding more accessible and investing in housing solutions that are more energy efficient more affordable now, we allow future-focused builders like Jason to get the training and certifications they need to meet Canada’s upcoming Net Zero mandates, and we help homeowners save long-term and reduce their environmental footprint for the good of us all.
+By making funding more accessible and investing in housing solutions that are more energy efficient more affordable now, we allow future-focused builders like Jason to get the training and certifications they need to meet Canada’s upcoming net zero emissions mandates, and we help homeowners save long-term and reduce their environmental footprint for the good of us all.
 And really, how can you put a price tag on that?

 Jason Russon is a Silver-level REEB and the owner of Russon Construction Ltd. located in Fredericton, New Brunswick.